mkbabb/parse-that/README.md

 ## Performance

-As stated earlier, parser combinators using closures like this are always going to be "slow" - at least in JavaScript.
+Parser combinators using closures like this are always going to be "slow" - at least in JavaScript.
 But it's perhaps not as bad as you think.
 Here's a benchmark comparing the following libraries, all parsing the same `JSON` grammar:

 -   [Chevrotain](https://github.com/chevrotain/chevrotain)
 -   [Parsimmon](https://github.com/jneen/parsimmon)